temporalio/documentation/docs-src/references/configuration.md

 ## dcRedirectionPolicy

-_Required_
+_Optional_

-Contains the Frontend datacenter API redirection policy.
+Contains the Frontend datacenter API redirection policy that you can use for cross-DC replication.

 Supported values are: